And what makes a city “smart,” anyway?

 While technology is critically important to improving how we manage our cities and enhance services and quality of life for local residents, I would argue that all the technology in the world doesn’t necessarily make your city “smart.”

-When it comes to attracting talent, companies and investors, people matter a whole lot more than machines.
-Which is why we consider educational attainment to be a key factor in our approach to benchmarking the World’s Best Cities (you can download the full free report here).
+When it comes to attracting talent, companies, and investors, people matter a whole lot more than machines.
+Which is why we consider educational attainment to be a key factor in our approach to benchmarking the World’s Best Cities.

 THE WORLD’S SMARTEST CITY

 Based on the “educated” slice of Resonance Consultancy’s methodology for our World’s Best Cities rankings, Seattle topped the planet in Educational Attainment (a percentage of the population with tertiary education, at level 5 ISCED or above).
 We crunched the rankings of the Office for National Statistics; the Office for Regional Statistics; Eurostat; and The World Bank – UNESCO Institute for Statistics.

 In many ways, Seattle’s growth has surpassed its late-19th-century velocity, when end-of-the-road settlers flattened hills and filled in tidal lands with a zeal rarely seen in American city building.
 Emerald City has always had one speed, inspired by the soaring peaks, unencumbered by East Coast etiquette and bound by frontier-instilled community.